 How long do razor clams last in the fridge once cleaned?

-Once razor clams are cleaned they last in the fridge for no more than 3 days.
-I personally wouldn’t keep raw seafood in the fridge for too long.
+Once they're cleaned they last in the fridge for no more than 3 days.
+I personally wouldn't keep raw seafood in the fridge for too long.
 You can always cook them and put them back in the fridge if you want to buy yourself more time.

 How long do razor clams last in the freezer?